kkbrum/ULA-app/user_guide.md

 21. Once all decisions have been made, OR if some students are not responding but you want to inform professors of their ULAs, send the professors emails such as `Emails/13_faculty_announcement.txt`.
 You might have to deal with a few stragglers after this.

-22. Once all possible ULAs have been assigned and all decisions made, run the second script in `ULA_scripts.R` again and send the resulting `Assignments_full.csv` to Karen, or whoever will be doing the actual hires, in an email like `Emails/14_hiring.txt`.
+22. Once all possible ULAs have been assigned and all decisions made, run the second script in `ULA_scripts.R` again and send the resulting `Assignments_accepted.csv` to Karen, or whoever will be doing the actual hires, in an email like `Emails/14_hiring.txt`.

 CONGRATULATIONS!
 You have now run the department :D